vaidehi8913/MurderousTCS/book/README.md

 The Chapter component has three main divisions.
 On the left is the NavigationBar (or navbar as it is inconsistetly shortened in many variable names).
 In the middle is the ContentBox.
 On the right is the ExtrasBar.
-The ExtrasBar is designed for material related to the content, that the reader can skip if they want.
+The ExtrasBar is designed for material related to the content that the reader can skip if they want.

-The code is all about the formatting of the page.
+The code is all about formatting the page.
 All of the content (including chapter content, what the navbar has, etc.) is loaded from json files that are in

     src/chapter-jsons